 The walk led me to the gates of a pretty looking building with a couple of seating areas outside.
 Turns out the restaurant was actually converted from the old kitchen of the Embaixada Palace.
 As I made my way inside I was greeted warmly by the waitress and offered a table inside a simply-decorated, high-ceilinged dining area.
 I couldn’t wait to order!

-For starters, I chose the “Pica-pau” – sliced tenderloin steak served with delicious crusty bread they call “bolo do caco” and two dipping sauces.
-Note that up until this point I still wasn’t sure if this place would live up to my expectations, until I tasted it – WOW!
+For starters, I chose the “Pica-pau”.
+Sliced tenderloin steak served with delicious crusty bread they call “bolo do caco” and two dipping sauces.
+Up until this point I still wasn’t sure if this place would live up to my expectations, until I tasted it – WOW!
 Tender and juicy, well-balanced by the dips – one mustard-based, and the other I believe was Molho Cru, a Portuguese sauce similar to chimichurri.

-Back to my lamb chops – one bite and I was melting; I literally could not keep the smile off my face.
-Again, super tender and just so well-flavoured.
+Now back to my lamb chops – one bite and I was melting; I literally could not keep the smile off my face.
+Again, super tender and so well-flavoured.
 Combined with the potatoes, perfectly crispy on the outsides and creamy on the inside *sigh*.
 Just writing about it is making me hungry again.

 So all this: starter, main, (massive) glass of wine – plus a bottle of coke because I deserved it after my hike in the sun 😀 – for under 30 Euros.
 Money very well spent!

-I couldn’t recommend it enough, if you’re a meat lover and you find yourself in Lisbon this place is a definite must-try.
+I couldn’t recommend it enough.
+If you’re a meat lover and find yourself in Portugal, you should definitely try this Lisbon steak house.
 Check out the Atalho Real website.